danielgiba/galactic-blast-game/README.md

     destroy the aliens.
 The aliens move horizontally and descend towards the bottom each time they reach the screen's edge.
 You have three lives, so dodge enemy fire carefully and prevent the aliens from attacking you, the player.

+        GAME INTERFACE
+        The game has three main windows: the main menu, the actual game, and the save score & player name screen.
+        In the main menu, there are two buttons: one is **START GAME**, which, when clicked, will start the game, and the other is **SCOREBOARD**, which, when clicked, will display all the scores achieved by players, their names, and the date the scores were obtained.